oceanprotocol/operator-service/README.md

 ### ENV Vars

-     ALGO_POD_TIMEOUT  = the maximum amount of time in seconds that an algorithm can use before it is killed POSTGRES_DB = Postgres database
+     ALGO_POD_TIMEOUT  = the maximum amount of time in seconds that an algorithm can use before it is killed STORAGE_EXPIRY = the maximum amount of time in seconds to store the job files outputs POSTGRES_DB = Postgres database
      POSTGRES_USER = Postgresql user
      POSTGRES_PASSWORD = Postgresql password